preetnakrani/gym-booking-script/README.md

 This project helps book UBC GYM SLOTS to ensure you get one before the session gets full.

-The project is hosted [here](http://ubcggymbooking-env.eba-m3sawabi.us-west-2.elasticbeanstalk.com/).
+The project is hosted [here](http://gym-app-download.us-west-2.elasticbeanstalk.com/).
+You can download the desktop client or book the slot in the cloud using the webversion.

+Demo of desktop client:

 The project can also be run locally.
 Follow the steps below to setup your local environment.